gzwplato/LazUnits/README.md

 ## Units

+1. LazCopyOptions - Copy/Backup/Restore IDE and Project Options

-1. DebugUnit    -	Adds a Debug Form and Memo.
+2. LazDebugUnit    -	Adds a Debug Form and Memo.
 Features Debugln('message');

-2. FileUtilWin	- Enhancements to CopyDir, DelDir, CopyFile, DelFile for use on Windows
+3. FileUtilWin	- Enhancements to CopyDir, DelDir, CopyFile, DelFile for use on Windows

-3. LazHelpUnit  - Adds Adds a help feature to Lazarus Projects with two options:
+4. LazHelpUnit  - Adds Adds a help feature to Lazarus Projects with two options: 1) Browser   (THTMLBrowser), and 2)File Viewer (THTMLFileViewer)
-	1. Browser 	   (THTMLBrowser)
-	2. File Viewer (THTMLFileViewer)

 ## Development Tools